wlevine/wlevine.github.io/_drafts/multiple-gems.markdown

-The original post had a neat trick for adding all files to the main gem, except for those that were added to plugin gems, but it's a little more complicated that us since we have shared header files that we want to be installed with all gems:
+The original post had a neat trick for adding all files to the main gem, except for those that were added to plugin gems, but it's a little more complicated for us since we have shared header files that we want to be installed with all gems:

 ```ruby